kubernetes-sigs/gateway-api-inference-extension/site-src/performance/benchmark/index.md

 ### Advanced Benchmark Configurations

-Pls refer to https://github.com/AI-Hypercomputer/inference-benchmark?tab=readme-ov-file#configuring-the-benchmark for a detailed list of configuration knobs.
+Pls refer to the [LPG user guide](https://github.com/AI-Hypercomputer/inference-benchmark?tab=readme-ov-file#configuring-the-benchmark) for a detailed list of configuration knobs.

 ## Analyze the results